bockmancheung/bockmancheung.github.io/_pages/about.md

 Academic Focus
 ------
 I am interested in algebra, geometry, and number theory.
-If I have to choose, the three most desirable subjects to me are lie groups and representation theory, algebraic topology, and algebraic number theory.
+If I have to choose, the three most desirable subjects to me are Lie groups and representation theory, algebraic topology, and algebraic number theory.

 Hobbies
 ------